embench/embench-iot/doc/README.md

   build.
 This specifies the directory in which to place the log file.
 It may be an absolute or relative directory name; if the latter, it will be relative to the top level directory of the repository.
 Default value `logs`.
+- `--baselinedir <dir>`: Specifies the directory in which reference speed data can be found.
+May be an absolute or relative directory name.
+If it is relative then it will be interpreted as relative to the top level directory of the repository.
+The default value is `baseline-data`, and speed data will be sourced from `baseline-data/speed.json`.
 - `--target-module <target module>`: This mandatory argument specifies a python module in the [`pylib`](../pylib) directory with definitions of routines to run the benchmark.